SaketC86/Portfolio/README.md

 2) About: Has profile photo, about me, and contact links.
 3) Skills: Shows the languages learned by me.
 4) Projects: Has my current and future projects.
-5)Contacts: This is a form which users can enter their data like name, email, etc and contact me.
+5) Contacts: This is a form which users can enter their data like name, email, etc and contact me.
-6)Form received: After submitting the form, a success message appears.
+6) Form received: After submitting the form, a success message appears.

 ## New CSS concepts I learned while doing this project
 @keyframes, animation, transform, transition attributes, which I used to create animations like the rotating box I put at the top.